Return of refugees of the Syrian civil war: Voluntary return movements of refugees

 As of 2012, more than 5,000 returned to Syria between July and August, while most were moved to newly built camps that hosted 7,600 refugees by November.

 As of mid-2017, an estimated 260,000 refugees returned to Syria since 2015 and more than 440,000 internally displaced persons returned to their homes, to search for family, check on property and, in some cases, due to improved security in parts of the country.

+Following the fall of the Assad regime in December 2024, thousands of Syrian refugees crossed the border returning from Lebanon within a few hours.
+By June 2025, more than two million Syrians returned to their homes, according to Filippo Grandi, the United Nations Commissioner for Refugees.
+In September 2025, the United Nations announced that about one million Syrian refugees from abroad have returned to the country since December 2024.

+Jordan

+Since the fall of the Assad regime, more than 75,000 refugees returned from Jordan.
+In May 2025, more than 15,000 refugees who were registered with UNHCR returned to Syria from Jordan, which was a 45 percent increase compared to April, when about 10,500 refugees returned.

 Lebanon

-Lebanon hosts 929,624 as of 2019<ref name="UNHRCL" Since 2011, Lebanon has taken Syrian refugees.
+Lebanon hosts 929,624 as of 2019.<ref name="UNHRCL" Since 2011, Lebanon has taken Syrian refugees.
 Lebanon has seen 2.2 million estimated arrivals as of December 2015.

 In 2015, Lebanon stopped the Office of the United Nations High Commissioner for Refugees from registering Syrians.

-May 2019, 301 refugees were summarily deported as an official decision to send back refugees entered after April 24.
+In May 2019, 301 refugees were summarily deported as an official decision to send back refugees entered after April 24.
 The Lebanese refugee policy is driven by a slowing economy and high unemployment.
+In May 2025, around 150 Syrian families returned from Lebanon.

 Turkey

 Turkey framed its generosity in bestowing money or gifts toward Syrians fleeing the civil war as a moral duty (Islamic duty).

 In August 2019, Turkey began imposing restrictions on where in Turkey Syrians could live.

+By April 2025, more than 175,000 Syrians refugees returned to the country, according to Turkish Interior Minister Ali Yerlikaya.
+This increased the number of Syrians returned from Turkey since 2017 to 915,515.